raspberrypilearning/custom-pi-desktop/en/step_2.md

 Pick a colour that you think works well with the Raspberry Pi logo.

 First, select a colour ('hue') from the outer ring.
-Then choose the exact shade using the inner triangle.
+Then, choose the exact shade using the inner triangle.

 ![screenshot](images/custom-background-colour-dialog.png)